Render-Rini/homework/README.md

 To create those resources in your Azure subscription, please follow the steps below.
 - Download the files " main.bicep" and " main.parameters.json" to your work directory.
 - Login to your Azure subscription.
 Use command: ``` Az Login ```
 - Create the Resource Group for the deployment.
-Use command: ``` az group create -l northeurope -n homew ```
+Use command: ``` az group create -l northeurope -n homew ``` This command will create Resource group "homew" in the NorthEurope Azure region.
+Please be informed that the name "homew" is also used in the Runbook which creates and and copies the snapshots from VM.
+If you would like to change it this value also should be changed in the Runbook.